 For one thing, the tax return being audited is unlikely to be the one you just filed.
 (The IRS generally has three years from the due date of your return to initiate an audit.
 So, for example, the IRS generally has until April 18, 2023, to flag your timely filed 2019 return for an examination.)

 But, whatever you do, don't panic!
-Here's what to expect and some tips on how to proceed.
+Here's what to expect and some tips on how to handle an IRS audit of your tax return.
 Hopefully, we can lower your stress level a notch or two.